How to Grow a Pizza Garden

 Bulb onions are easy to grow, especially when the plants are started for you.
 Onions are available in garden centers in early spring in most areas.
 If you live in the south, planting onions in fall is best.

 Onions can also be grown from seeds.
-More detailed information on how to grow onions can be found HERE.
+Here is more detailed information on how to grow onions from seeds.

 Options for bulb onions are sweet onions for fresh eating, yellow, white, and red onions.
 Onion tops and green onions are a great option for a pizza garden too.